WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Winston Rekert, Karen Black and John Novak

-A detective tries to put the pieces together, which includes reviewing a case concerning an elderly couple who claim to have successfully remove their souls from their mortal coil from time to time to experience the Astral plane.
+A detective tries to put the pieces together, which includes reviewing a case concerning an elderly couple who claim to have the ability to successfully remove their souls from their mortal coil from time to time to experience the astral plane.
 But as more dead bodies begin to pile up, all killed in similar fashion, it's only a matter of time before the inexplicable truth comes at hand.

-Which put me in place to review this movie made by the director of My Bloody Valentine (1981), George Mihalka.
-It's not often we get to see a slasher flick tackling a subject as spiritually wide as Astral projection and, truth be told, I never am that knowledgeable about out-of-body experiences nor does it interests me so grasping this movie's plot of a killer roaming around in the astral plane with the ability to mutilate its victims from the inside took a while to sink in.
+This puts me in place to review this movie made by the director of My Bloody Valentine (1981), George Mihalka.
+It's not often we get to see a slasher flick tackling a subject as otherworldly as astral projection and, truth be told, I never am that knowledgeable about out-of-body experiences nor does it interest me, so grasping this movie's plot of a killer roaming around in the astral plane with the ability to mutilate their victims from the inside took a while to sink in.

 Most of its time, Eternal Evil is more of a thriller than a slasher, where the focus is mainly on the investigation surrounding the murders, as well as the notions of metaphysical planar worlds.
 It's pretty bloodless and the movie's slow-moving build-up sometimes gets to you, but by the time the twist reveal's given away, the movie finally gets to its feet, for at least ten to fifteen minutes away from the ending.